comnetslabunsri/datasets/README.md

-# COMNETS Lab dataset for research by Departmetn of Computer Engineering.
+# COMNETS Lab dataset for research by Department of Computer Engineering.
 Faculty of Computer Science.
 Universitas Sriwijaya

 ![comnets](logo-dataset.png)
 COMNETS lab dataset is a collection of datasets by undergraduate students (Bachelor Computer) in Department of computer engineering.
 Faculty of Computer Science.
 Universitas Sriwijaya.